51Degrees/specifications/pipeline-specification/features/caching.md

 ## Generation of keys

-All Flow Elements MUST [advertise](advertize-accepted-evidence.md) the Evidence keys that they make use of.
+All Flow Elements MUST [advertize](advertize-accepted-evidence.md) the Evidence keys that they make use of.
 You will need to use this to build a list of the relevant Evidence keys and values that are present in the Flow Data.

 Other considerations when creating keys:

-- Evidence values MUST always be added in the same Evidence key order.
-  For example, `query.user-agent` first, then `header.user-agent`, etc
+- Cache keys MUST always be generated deterministically.
+This means that the order that Evidence values are considered must be the same each time.
+See the [Evidence](evidence.md#overview) page for details on the defined order of Evidence keys.

 - Comparison of Evidence keys MUST be case-insensitive.
 For example, the following keys are considered the same: